mongoid/mongoid_fulltext/README.md

 Mongoid Fulltext Search
 =======================

 Full-text search using n-gram matching for the Mongoid ODM.
-Works for MongoDB 1.6, support for 1.8 coming soon.
+Tested on MongoDB 1.6 and above, but probably works on earlier versions as well.

 Some examples:
 --------------